nas-hub/apijam/Labs/Advanced/KVM - Dynamic API Proxy Configuration/README.md

 ## Test the API policy configuration

 1. Open the  [Apigee Rest Client](https://apigee-rest-client.appspot.com/)  and run the Employee Proxy URL.
+Note that you get extra HTTP

 ![image alt text](./media/Test_Screen_One.gif)

-2. TODO...

-*Congratulations!*...You have added
+2. Now change the attribute value to "NONE" using the below curl command.
+    ```
+    curl -X POST --header "Content-Type: application/json" -u apigee_userid:apigee_password -d '{"name" : "include_processing_stats_in_response","value" : "NONE"}' "https://api.enterprise.apigee.com/v1/organizations/naseerm/environments/test/keyvaluemaps/DynamicProxyConfig/entries/include_processing_stats_in_response"
+    ```
+    Ensure the response for the above curl command is __HTTP 200 OK__

+3. Repeat the above call in Step 1 and this time you will not see the stats related  HTTP Headers in the response.
+Note that there might be a slight delay for the KVM values to get refreshed.

+**Congratulations!** You have added dynamic behaviors to your API Proxy leveraging the KVM store.

 # Earn Extra-points